 Joint bank accounts compared

-The table below shows you which banks and building societies let you set up a joint account as both-to-sign (where all account holders must authorise transactions) as well as either-to-sign (where any account holder can authorise transactions).
+All of the banks and building societies in the table below let you set up a joint account as either-to-sign (where any account holder can authorise transactions).

-We also asked them how many people can be added to a joint account, and whether they let existing customers convert a sole account into a joint account.
+We've also shown you those that permit both-to-sign joint accounts (where all account holders must authorise transactions), along with the maximum number of people that can be added to a joint account, and which firms let existing customers convert a sole account into a joint account.

 Best joint bank accounts for high interest